POSTS TAGGED: motorola droid razr

 When new devices are released, there are a plethora of ways to enjoy it.
 For many, it’s getting one pre-ordered.
 For others, it’s waiting for system dumps or firmware leaks, and using them to port the newest stuff around to older devices.
 It can’t match the experience of actually owning the phone, but it does give potential owners or fans great insight as to how the new software runs.
 Motorola Droid RAZR users can now get a taste of what’s to come on the Motorola Droid RAZR M.

-Posted September 8, 2012 By: Former Writer
+Posted September 8, 2012 at 11:00 am by Former Writer

 This year, we’ve been on a kick to help teach users how to develop on various platforms.
 Whether it’s something like compiling ROMs from source or creating icon sets, there are threads scattered across XDA that help teach those who are interested how to do various things.
 Motorola Droid RAZR users can now learn how to port battery mods and notification toggles to their favorite ROM.

-Posted September 5, 2012 By: Former Writer
+Posted September 5, 2012 at 01:00 pm by Former Writer

 Around here, many users enjoy various AOSP-derived ROMs.
 There are quite a few options, including such well known ROMs as CyanogenMod, AOKP, and ParanoidAndroid.
 There are many more options as well, which is great because the more the merrier.